-Project Plan Template – 1st Step is to Define the Scope
+Project Plan Template – 1st Step – Define the Scope

-1. Define Scope as a deliverable with measurable acceptance criteria.
-We develop the scope statement and the associated acceptance criteria which tells us what’s good enough by talking with the project sponsor.
-The sponsor might say something on the lines of, “we really need to have this project cut costs for us.”
-The savvy project manager on hearing immediately tries to get the acceptance criteria by asking how much cost reduction would make this project a success.
-When the sponsor says $15,000 of cost reduction we have the scope definition with an acceptance criteria that tells us how much cost reduction we have to deliver.
+When the sponsor says, “$15,000 of cost reduction” the project manager has the scope definition with an acceptance criteria that tells them how much cost reduction they have to deliver.
 The project manager can then drive the rest of the project from that number.
 This is a simple example but most project managers don’t ask the right questions.

-Project Plan Template – 2nd Step Major Deliverables
+Project Plan Template – 2nd Step – Define Major Deliverables

-3. Project Plan Template Identify Major Project Risks
+3. Project Plan Template – 3rd step – Identify Major Risks

-Depending on the size of the project, we may invest a great deal of time in identifying project risks in brainstorming sessions with the project team and stakeholders.
-A small project we might develop our list of risks that that threaten the project over coffee and include them in the project plan along with ideas for mitigating those risks.
+Depending on the size of the project, you may invest a great deal of time identifying the risks that threaten the project during brainstorming sessions with the project team and stakeholders.
+On a small project you might develop your list of risks over coffee.
+In either case, you’ll include them in the project plan along with ideas for mitigating those risks.
+Example risks are below:

-b.
-Production may drop as much as 25% for 3 – 5 months
+- Production may drop as much as 25% for 3 – 5 months.

-4. Project Plan Template: Project Team Resource Requirements
+4. Project Plan Template – 4th step – Identify Project Team Resource Requirements

-Using the major deliverables identified previously, we would identify the number of hours of work and the skill sets required to create each of those deliverables.
-We would aggregate those estimates up to the level of the entire project and in the plan make very rough estimates of the people and skills required.
+Using the major deliverables you identified previously, you identify the number of hours of work and the skill sets required to create each of those deliverables.
+You would aggregate those estimates up to the level of the entire project and make very rough estimates of the people and skills required.
+Examples are below:

-The last of the five steps in creating the project plan is to further decompose those major deliverables developed in the second step by breaking them down to smaller deliverables until we reach the level of a deliverable which is an appropriate assignment from one individual.
-That is the level of our work breakdown structure or WBS and it completes the project planning process
+The last of the five steps in creating the project plan is to decompose those major deliverables developed in the second step.
+You break them down into smaller deliverables until you reach the level of a deliverable that’s an appropriate assignment for one team member.
+That’s the level of your work breakdown structure (WBS) and it completes the project planning process.

 Project Plan Template in Practice

-In many organizations, project planning is a combination of vague generalities in terms of the objective of the project and a rock solid completion date.
+In many organizations, project planning is a combination of vague generalities in terms of the objective of the project but they have a rock solid completion date.
 That date is often the only measurable project result that is quantified.
-Because project managers don’t know what the executives want them to deliver, they have no ability to exercise control over the scope of the project and so the objectives change weekly.
-Project team member assignments are vague and are also ever-changing, which is why estimating is so inaccurate and why 70% of projects that are planned this way fail.
+Because project managers don’t know what the executives want them to deliver, they have no ability to exercise control over the scope of the project.
+And as a result, the objectives change weekly.
+Project team member assignments are vague and are also ever-changing.
+That is why estimating is so inaccurate and why 70% of projects that are planned this way fail.

 Project Plan Template “Best Practices” In the Real World